yegorLitvinov/hits/readme.md

 ## Simple asyncio hits and visits counter

 ### Usage
+1. Get your api key from administrator
-Place the following markup at your page
+2. Place the following markup at your page
 ```html
 <img
     src="http://metr.ddns.net/api/visit/{your_api_key}/"